SUM-UP: Detecting Receptivity for mHealth Interventions

 Limitations to keep in mind

-Only 3 weeks (most behavior change programs are longer).
+Only 3 weeks.
 83 participants is modest.
-The adaptive model had fewer data points than the other conditions.
-Results are from a physical-activity context; generalizability to other health behaviors (smoking, alcohol, mood) is unclear.
-More research needed on longer timescales and diverse populations.
+The adaptive model had fewer data points than other conditions.
+Results are from a physical-activity context; generalizability to other health behaviors is unclear.

 At a Glance